wavesplatform/Waves/docs/API.md

 *"signature"* - Base58-encoded signature.
 3. *"publickey"* - Base58-encoded public key(corresponding to the
 *address*).

+* addresses/sign/{address} - sign a message with a private key associated with {address}.
+POST request body is just message to sign as a plain string

 *DELETE requests:*

 * addresses/address/{address} - remove the account with address {address} from the wallet